The finer details - accommodation, travel, bikes and support

 Trip cost is based on twin sharing.
 If you would prefer or require a single room, please let us know and we will be able to supply you with more details.

-If you do not / are unable to fly to Girona, we recommend flying to Barcelona.
-There are regular flights with different airlines from all over the UK.
+If you do not / are unable to fly to Girona, we recommend flying to Barcelona and taking a train from Barcelona airport to Girona.

-Bike hire and fitting is included - stage 1 and 2 of the route are road sections and day 3 is a combination of road (70%) and gravel track (30%).
-We will supply road bikes for stage 1 and 2 and hybrid bikes for day 3.
+Bike hire and fitting is included.
 Please get in touch for more information, and let us know your height and bike measurements as soon as possible so we can ensure the correct bike is reserved for you.

 If you would like to get the most out of this classic route and Bacchus experience, we recommend you read below for more information about how best to prepare and train for this sportive.